minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

 ----------------------------------------

 The following procedure deploys a Tenant using a local copy of the Helm Charts.
-This method may support easier pre-configuration of the Tenant compared to the :ref:`repo-based installation  <deploy-tenant-helm-repo>`
+This method may support easier pre-configuration of the Tenant compared to the :ref:`repo-based installation  <deploy-tenant-helm-repo>`.

 #.
 Download the Helm charts